 Micronutrients—vitamins and minerals—are essential for various bodily functions.
 They don’t provide energy directly but are crucial for many metabolic processes.

 - Vitamins: OrganicThe word “organic” has two main meanings related to living organisms and the natural world.
-Here’s a breakdown of its definition, origin, and how it applies to food and health: Etymology and Origin: • Origin: The word “organic” stems from… Read More compounds needed in small amounts for growth, development, and overall health.
+Here’s a breakdown of its definition, origin, and how it applies to food and health: Etymology and Origin: • Origin: The word “organic” stems from the ancient Greek word “organon” (ὄργανον) meaning “instrument, tool, or… Read More compounds needed in small amounts for growth, development, and overall health.

 - Minerals: InorganicInorganic simply means not originating from living organisms.
 It’s the opposite of “organic,” which refers to things that come from plants or animals.
-While inorganic substances might not be directly involved in metabolism, they play essential roles in keeping your… Read More elements essential for bone health, nerve function, muscle contraction, and many other processes.
+While inorganic substances might not be directly involved in metabolism, they play essential roles in keeping your body’s chemistry balanced, which can indirectly support healthy metabolic function….
+Read More elements essential for bone health, nerve function, muscle contraction, and many other processes.

 The Role of Enzymes in Digestion and Metabolism

 Enzymes are biological catalysts that speed up chemical reactions in the body.
 They play a vital role in both digestion and metabolism, breaking down complex moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
 A molecule is a group of two or more atoms held together by strong forces called chemical bonds.
-Think of… Read More into simpler ones that can be easily absorbed and used by the body.
+Think of them as the microscopic Legos that build the world!
+The… Read More into simpler ones that can be easily absorbed and used by the body.

-For example, the enzyme amylase, found in saliva and pancreatic juice, breaks down carbohydrates into simple sugarsIn everyday terms, sugar refers to the sweet, crystalline substance we add to coffee, bake into cakes, or find naturally in fruits.
-But from a scientific perspective, sugar encompasses a broader category of molecules called carbohydrates.
-These are the body’s… Read More.
+For example, the enzyme amylase, found in saliva and pancreatic juice, breaks down carbohydrates into simple sugarsSugar is a substance represented as a simple carbohydrate (a basic type of molecule made of carbon, hydrogen, and oxygen) that serves as a vital component throughout the body.
+It is the primary source of energy for most cells, acting like the body’s main fuel.
+Every part of the body,… Read More.
 Protease enzymes, found in stomach acid and pancreatic juice, break down proteins into amino acids.
 Lipase enzymes, secreted by the pancreas, break down fats into fatty acids and glycerol.

 The Connection Between Digestion, Metabolism, and Health

 Your digestive and metabolic processes are intricately linked to your overall health.
 Proper digestion and absorption of nutrients are essential for maintaining energy levels, supporting immune function, and preventing chronicChronic simply means “happening over a long period of time” or “of long duration.”
-Imagine a situation that keeps going on and on, unlike something short-lived. • Other Names: You might not encounter many other terms for chronic in everyday… Read More diseases.
+Imagine a situation that keeps going on and on, unlike something short-lived. • Other Names: You might not encounter many other terms for chronic in everyday conversation.
+In some specific contexts, terms like “long-term” or “persistent”… Read More diseases.

 Conversely, problems with digestion or metabolism can lead to various health issues, including: